richard-ui/interactive-milestone-project/README.md

 - Bootstrap is a CSS framework and used throughly throughout the website.
 The main target of using BootStrap within my site was to make it easier making the site responsive on mobile devices.
 2. Hover.css:
 - Hover.css was used added in the head tag.
-This was for implementing cool looking hover effects when hovering over links.
+This was used for implementing a cool looking hover effect when hovering over navbar links.
 3. Google Fonts:
 - Google fonts were used to import the 'Epilogue' font into the style.css file which is used on all pages throughout the project.
 4. Font Awesome: